Ada-Developers-Academy/core-unit-1/exception-handling/raising-and-handling-exceptions.md

 The act of creating an exception is often called **raising an exception.**

 When an exception is raised, Python moves "up" through the stack of code execution.
-This act of the exception moving "up" is often called **throwing an exception** or **bubbling up.** We might imagine an exception raised in a deep layer of code gets thrown up through the each layer of code, eventually to the programmer's face.
+This act of the exception moving "up" is often called **throwing an exception** or **bubbling up.** We might imagine an exception raised in a deep layer of code getting thrown up through each layer above, eventually to the programmer's face.

 Python raises exceptions because exceptions are Python's cry for help.
 Python only raises exceptions when some code says, "I can't do this!
 I can't go on!"

-Of course, when Python surrenders and throws an exception, we can't force it to keep going.
-Ideally, however, should we see an exception, we'd love to recognize it, handle the situation, and then allow our program to move on.
+However, when Python surrenders and throws an exception, sometimes we can lend it a hand.
+While some exceptions really do represent irrecoverable conditions, others report situations that we might be able to handle so that Python can keep running our program normally!

-Code that recognizes a thrown exception is often called **catching an exception.** Catching an exception and then handling the situation, setting things back in order, and making it possible to move on, is often called **handling an exception** or **rescuing an exception.**
+Code that recognizes a thrown exception is often called **catching an exception.** Catching an exception and then handling the situation, setting things back in order, and making it possible to move on, is also often called **handling an exception.**

-It is wise and ideal to write code that rescues and helps out our program, should Python ever raise an exception.
+As we work with Python, we will encounter many types of exceptions.
+We will learn which kinds we tend to handle, and counterintuitively, which might actually be better to allow to crash our programs!

 ## Common Exception Types